FredrikVullum/SteamConnectionInfo/README.md

 **TODO**

-Add functionality to hide/show specific columns like IP, Country, Relay, etc. in the overlay

 Add Latency column that shows a player's latency in the overlay

 Add support for games using newer SteamNetworkingMessages interface for P2P